haoshiyou/haoshiyou-client/lab/haoshiyou/README.md

    -  - DONE Sanitize
    -  - DONE Publish on Android and iOS for beta testing.
    -  - Bugs
-   -  -  - Flash quit when adding picture
+   -  -  - DONE Flash quit when adding picture
-   -  -  - Flash quit when registering
+   -  -  - DONE Flash quit when registering
    -  -  - Chat Thread shows up for unrelated person
  - Web Release => wrj@
    -  - Large Screen: listing list on left and map on right